helidon-io/helidon/examples/dbclient/jdbc/README.md

 Examples are given for H2, Oracle, or MySQL databases (note that MySQL is currently not supported for GraalVM native image)

-Uncomment the appropriate dependencies in the pom.xml for the desired database (h2, oracle, or myssql) and insure others are commented.
+Uncomment the appropriate dependencies in the pom.xml for the desired database (H2, Oracle, or MySQL) and insure others are commented.

-Uncomment the appropriate configuration in the application.xml for the desired database (h2, oracle, or myssql) and insure others are commented.
+Uncomment the appropriate configuration in the application.xml for the desired database (H2, Oracle, or MySQL) and insure others are commented.

 ## Build